 9 types of violence

-Family violence is about controlling other members of a household, and it comes in many forms.
+Family violence is about controlling other household members, and it comes in many forms.

 - Physical violence — causing physical harm and behaving recklessly in a way that puts someone at risk.

-- Sexual violence —coercing or forcing someone into sexual activity, hurting someone during sex, or refusing to use contraception.
+- Sexual violence —coercing or forcing someone into sexual activity, hurting someone during sex, or refusing contraception.

 - Emotional violence — bullying or humiliating someone to make them feel worthless or irrational, including gaslighting.